All Delft based MSc programmes, as well as the Sanitation programme, have started on Monday 2 November 2020.

 When should I arrive?

-Is IHE Delft planning to offer both F2F education as well as online education at the same time?
+Is IHE Delft planning to offer both face to face education as well as online education at the same time?

-IHE Delft will not offer both: the first two modules which are scheduled in the period 9 November – 11 December 2020, followed by an online examination week (14 – 18 December 2020) will for the most part be offered online.
+The first two modules are scheduled in the period 9 November – 11 December 2020.
+They will be followed by an online examination week (14 – 18 December 2020).
+Lectures will for the most part be offered online, but IHE Delft aims to offer face to face education for smaller groups where possible.

 What is meant by online modules?